Benjamin A. Clegg

 Office Location: 244 BHSCI

 PhD: University of Oregon, 1998

-Area of Specialization: Implicit Learning, Skill Acquisition, Applied Cognitive Psychology.
+Area of Specialization: Training and Skill Acquisition, Automation and Performance, Applied Cognitive Psychology.

 Abrahamse, E. L., Jiménez, J., Verwey, W. B., & Clegg, B. A. (2010).
 Representing serial action and perception.
 Psychonomic Bulletin and Review, 17(5), 603-623.